MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationvariable-class.md

 ```
 BOOL CreateTransitions(
     IUIAnimationTransitionLibrary* pLibrary,
-    IUIAnimationTransitionFactory* pFactory);
+    IUIAnimationTransitionFactory* \*not used*\);
 ```

 ### Parameters
 `pLibrary`
- A pointer to transition library.

- `pFactory`
- A pointer to transition factory.
+ A pointer to an [IUIAnimationTransitionLibrary interface](https://msdn.microsoft.com/library/windows/desktop/dd371897), which defines a library of standard transitions.

 ### Return Value
  TRUE if transitions were created successfully; otherwise FALSE.